Mickyvanzeijl/makerslab/index.md

 ![expo student work](assets/images/about/expoPride.jpg)
 ## Week 1-10: course work
 The first half of the minor focuses on experiments and tinkering.
 We’ll explore the wonderful world of DIY critical making and digital fabrication.
 We'll dive into a variety of topics with weekly assignments.
+To get an idea of possible themes and topics take a look at [our topics page](https://mickyvanzeijl.github.io/makerslab/topics/).

 ![expo student work](assets/images/about/expoSamples.jpg)

 ## Week 11-12: project work
 This second half of this minor program offers a unique opportunity to apply what you learned while working with a transdisciplinary team on a research project.
 You’ll rediscover the potential of traditional materials and techniques.
 You’ll learn how to use them in the context of high-tech crafts and sustainable fabrication.
+To get an idea of student project work, take a look at [our project archive](https://mickyvanzeijl.github.io/makerslab/projects/).

 Join us in the Minor Makers Lab and discover the art of making in the 21st century.
 Unleash your creativity and make a positive impact on the world!